hanchon-live/docs/_posts/2021-04-19-google-login-with-fastapi-and-jwt.md

 ```

 ## Make the api endpoints protected
-Let's import the `JTW` function that we need to the file `apps/api.py`:
+Let's import the `JWT` function that we need to the file `apps/api.py`:

 ```python
 from apps.jwt import get_current_user_email